-Since launched back in December 2017, the CME Bitcoin futures (Chicago Stock Exchange) has been regarded as a bearish instrument.
+Since launched in December 2017, the CME Bitcoin futures (Chicago Stock Exchange) have been regarded as a bearish instrument.
 After all, its first trading week marked the $20,000 Bitcoin “bubble burst”.

 What are CME Bitcoin futures?

 A futures contract is an obligation to transact an asset at a predetermined future date and price.
 For example, a buyer (long) and the seller (short) might settle on $50,000 at Bitcoin for Dec 31, 2021.